khaldoun-xyz/standard/README.md

 #### thoughts on sql queries

-- never never never write a query like this "select * from table Where column = 'text' ORDER by id desc";
+- never never never write a query like this
+  `select * from table Where column = 'text' ORDER by id desc`;
   instead write it like this:

 ```